fitness-finder/fitness-finder.github.io/index.md

 ### Profile page

 The profiiles page shows user profiles and shows their interest, their associated sessions, and which sessions they have joined.
+Users have the ability to filter through profiles based on one or more interests.

 ![](images/profilespage3.png)